leif-behrens/wiki-portfolio/home_lab/initial_setup.md

 TODO: Configure OPT1 Interface via Web GUI. http://192.168.50.1

 #### Proxmox {#proxmox}
-I removed the network bridges vmbr1-vmbr5 and created two additional Linux bridges: vmbr1 (P2P-Link-LAN) and vmbr2 (Attack-LAN):
+I removed the network bridges vmbr1-vmbr5 and created two additional Linux bridges for the pfSense and its connected networks: vmbr1 (P2P-Link-LAN) and vmbr2 (Attack-LAN):
+Then I created another bridge for the Corp-LAN for the OPNsens: vmbr3 (Corp-LAN)

 ![bridges_pfsense.png](/homelab/infrastructure/bridges_pfsense.png)